FxyQwQ/LayerNormalization/README.md

 # LayerNormalization
-do something before finding a jon
+do something before finding a job